apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 The signing key and the encryption key [are both JWKs](Configuration-Properties-Common.html#signing--encryption) of size `512` and `256`.
-Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.authn.oauth.accessToken`.
+Signing & encryption settings for this feature are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.authn.oauth.access-token`.

 ### OAuth2 UMA